RockhurstHS/STEAM-Blog/_posts/2018-09-10-Intro-to-Computer-Science-Project-Sequence.md

 ## Project 4 - Applied Rotation

 Students are lightly introduced to radians (the angle from start to stop inside a circle after traversing the length of its radius along the perimeter) as they apply rotations to some of their shapes.
+Moreover, this topic sets the foundation for further study in their sophomore and junior level mathematics classes.

-It turns out a single rotation can take up to four lines of extra code as we also have to move the origin of the sketch as well as restore it back to its original position when we're done with it.
+It turns out a single rotation in Processing can take up to four lines of extra code as we also have to move the origin of the sketch as well as restore it back to its original position when we're done with it.
 Otherwise, the shapes only rotate around the top left corner, or the origin.

 ``` java
 float bodyBrightness = 101;